kogpsy/jspsych-gabor-stimulus-plugin/README.md

 ---

+Maybe the best way is to have Application instantiated once per module (so just once at all).
+Then consumers can use something like `generateGabor('small', { size: 200 })` to add a generated gabor to the module instance.
+Then when using the gabors, they could just specify which gabor id this particular plugin instance should use.

+---

 This project aims to provide a jsPsych plugin for generating gabor patch stimuli.
 Once it reaches reasonable stability, test coverage and usability, it will be proposed to the jsPsych team for integration into the main codebase.

 ## How to use